 Accurate projections are hard to make, for sure.
 But this analysis apparently went far beyond any non-China analysis to date and went into great depth on the matter.

-Key to the new findings is a deeper look at patterns of in China: a “bottom-up” modeling system that develops projections of energy use in far greater detail than standard methods and which is much more time- and labor-intensive to undertake.
+Key to the new findings is a deeper look at patterns of energy demand in China: a “bottom-up” modeling system that develops projections of energy use in far greater detail than standard methods and which is much more time- and labor-intensive to undertake.
 Work on the project has been ongoing for the last four years.
 “Other studies don’t have this kind of detail,” says Levine.
 “There’s no model outside of China that even comes close to having this kind of information, such as our data on housing stock and appliances.”

 The bottom line: China’s economic growth is resulting in more energy consumption and global warming emissions, but it’s strong focus on clean energy and natural societal patterns will make China’s impact on global warming less significant than many have been projecting.
 Of course, no projections are perfect, and we (and the Chinese) have decisions to make everyday that can change the course of history.